 The M&SLC will have discussion boards, chat rooms, and Virtual Classroom.
 Virtual Classroom will enable TAs to schedule live on-camera meetings with individual students or small groups with the use of screen sharing and a virtual whiteboard.

-The M&SLC's hours for 20F will be:
+The M&SLC's hours for F22 will be posted on their webpage: